 Exosome gene therapy platform allows highly-specific, targeted delivery of regulatory RNA to shut down cancer growth with limited toxicity

-Montreal, April 15 2019 – Tavec Pharmac, (Tavec) announced today the completion of a worldwide, exclusive license with The Johns Hopkins University for exosome mediated gene therapy to treat cancer and other diseases.
+Montreal, April 15 2019 – TAVEC Pharmaceuticals, (TAVEC) announced today the completion of a worldwide, exclusive license with The Johns Hopkins University for exosome mediated gene therapy to treat cancer and other diseases.
 Terms of the license agreement were not disclosed.

 TAVEC’s exosome mediated technology enables delivery of powerful regulating genes known as microRNA directly to cancer cells to disrupt growth and metastasis.
 Exosomes are small, naturally occurring vesicles which can be grown to enable highly-specific targeting of cancer cells to unleash their payload.

 “We believe exosome delivery of cancer disruptive microRNA has broad applications across cancer indications as either a mono-therapy or in combination with other immune-therapy platforms” said Robert G. McNeil, CEO of TAVEC.

 The ability to deliver RNA gene therapy with specific targeting to cancer cells represents an important addition to the combination therapies required to shut-down cancer growth and metastasis.
 The stromal-cell derived exosome preparations developed by Professor Florin Selaru and colleagues at Johns Hopkins have the particular advantages of limited toxicity, selective delivery of tumor-suppressive molecules to cancer cells, reduced tumor growth, and prolonged survival.